atmtools/arts-lectures/README.md

 The exercises make use of the ARTS Python API.

-Required ARTS version is pre-release 2.5.12.
+Required ARTS version is release 2.6.8.

 ARTS requires the Miniforge3 Python environment.
 Installers can be downloaded from the [Miniforge Github project][conda] page.